 IBM, VGA, and PS/2 are registered trademarks of International Business Machines.

-AMD and Athlon are registered trademarks of Advanced Micro Devices Inc.

-Intel, Pentium/II/III, Celeron and MMX are registered trademarks of Intel Corporation.

-Microsoft, MS-DOS and Windows 95/98/NT/2000 are registered trademarks of Microsoft Corporation.

-Sound Blaster is a trademark of Creative Technology Ltd.

-PC-cillin and ChipAwayVirus are trademarks of Trend Micro Inc. AMI is a trademark of American Megatrends Inc.

-A3D is a registered trademark of Aureal Inc.

-Gamut is a registered trademark of Formosoft International Inc. SuperVoice is a registered trademark of Pacific Image Communications Inc.

-MediaRing Talk is a registered trademark of MediaRing Inc. 3Deep is a registered trademark of E-Color Inc.

-Other names used in this publication may be trademarks and are acknowledged.
+Intel, Pentium, Pentium-III, Pentium-III, MMX, and Celeron are registered trademarks of Intel Corporation.
+Microsoft, MS-DOS and Windows NT/95/98/2000 are registered trademarks of Microsoft Corporation.
+Sound Blaster is a trademark of Creative Technology Ltd. PC-cillin and ChipAwayVirus are trademarks of Trend Micro Inc. AMI is a trademark of American Megatrends Inc. A3D is a registered trademark of Aureal Inc. SuperVoice is a registered trademark of Pacific Image Communications Inc. MediaRing Talk is a registered trademark of MediaRing Inc. 3Deep is a registered trademark of E-Color Inc. Other names used in this publication may be trademarks and are acknowledged.

-Copyright © 2001 All Rights Reserved M728 Series, V1.3B A164X/January 2001
+Copyright © 2001 All Rights Reserved M583 Series, V1.3B A156X/April 2001